Olivier Staphylas: Early life and education

 Olivier Staphylas was first inspired to become a CG animator in 1995, at the age of fifteen.
-A French television series, ', aired a special that year called "Imagina 1995", in which a variety of animated works were showcased.
+A French television series, Eye of the Cyclone, aired a special that year called "Imagina 1995", in which a variety of animated works were showcased.
 It was through this special that Staphylas was first introduced to computer-animated short films.
 Upon seeing Toy Story the same year, Staphylas knew that he wanted to pursue computer-animation as a career.

 He first began experimenting with computer animation on his own, using 3D Studio 4.
 After attending an IUT in Saint-Raphaël, Var for a year, Staphylas was accepted into the Valenciennes campus of Supinfocom.
 There, he created a student film called "Bus Stop".
 In 2003, he graduated with honors, receiving a degree in computer graphics.
 He then began a brief stint at BUF Compagnie, where he was part of the team behind the music video for Madonna's "Love Profusion".

 A year after receiving his degree, Staphylas returned to academics, joining the final year of Gobelins, l'École de l'image's animation program.
 His thesis film, Le Building, was created with Marco Nguyen, Pierre Perifel, Xavier Ramonède, and Rémi Zaarour.
 The film uses a combination of 2D and 3D animation.
 Staphylas held primary responsibility for the computer-animated portions of the film.
 Le Building screened in numerous international film festivals and won several awards, including Best Undergraduate Animation at the Ottawa International Animation Festival.
 Staphylas graduated from Gobelins top of his class, with a degree in character animation.
 According to Staphylas' official bio, he is the first student to graduate from both Supinfocom and Gobelins.

 Staphylas has named Milt Kahl, James Baxter, Kristof Serrand, and Glen Keane as four animators who have influenced him.